Squaretechre/automate-code-maat/README.md

 ## Parameters

--p | --prefix
+-fp | --prefix
 Prefix to add to output files i.e. 'myorganisation_frequency.csv' - defaults to 'analysis'

--v | --vispath
+-vp | --vispath
 Path to save the visualisation JSON file to

--s | --searchpath
+-sp | --searchpath
 Path to run the complexity analysis on using Cloc

--l | --includeLang
+-il | --includeLang
 Languages to include in analysis in csv format

--d | --excludeDir
+-ed | --excludeDir
 Directories to exclude from analysis in csv format

--f | --excludeExt
+-ee | --excludeExt
 File extensions to exclude in csv format

 Example:
-analyze.sh -p analysis -v /c/codemaat/analysis/ -s ./ -l C# -d node_modules -f csproj,css
+analyze.sh -fp analysis -vp /c/codemaat/analysis/ -sp ./ -il C#,JavaScript -ed node_modules,tests -ee csproj,css

 You can read more about Cloc's parameters at: https://www.npmjs.com/package/cloc